ngholom-DLI/MTDLI-County-UI-Data/README.md

 # MTDLI-County-UI-Data
 This repository contains data on the number of claimants for Montana counties by the week end date for which the claimant was unemployed.
 For example, a claimant may file a claim in December for the weeks they were unemployed in November.
-The person is counted for the weeks in November and are not added to weekly claimant counts until they file in December.
-Past dates, therefore, can have an increase in claimants as more claimants are added.
+The person is counted for the weeks in November, but they are not added to weekly claimant counts until they file in December.
+Past dates, therefore, can have an increases in claimants even after a few months have passed.
 A majority of claimants file initial claims not long after they become unemployed, so past claimant counts do not increase that significantly.

 The variables are as follows: